jectivex/JXSwiftUI/README.md

-# JXBridge
+# JXSwiftUI

-A `JXKit` addition to bridge ObjectiveC and Swift classes and structs to JavaScript.
+A `JXKit` addition to create SwiftUI user interfaces in JavaScript.